freedomofpress/encryption-works/encryption_works.md

 ### Types of Encryption

-It’s useful here to delineate between different types of encryption - encrypt at rest, encryption in transit, and end-to-end encryption - as well as endpoint security.
+It’s useful here to delineate between different types of encryption — encryption at rest, encryption in transit, and end-to-end encryption — as well as endpoint security.

 When Snowden refers to endpoint security being “terrifically weak,” he's referring to the security of the computers on either end of the conversation — the ones doing the encrypting and decrypting.
 For example, if you send an encrypted email to a friend and someone has managed to install a [keylogger](https://en.wikipedia.org/wiki/Keystroke_logging) on your computer, your adversary can spy on the entire message as well as the passphrase that’s protecting your encryption keys.
 In this case, your encryption setup isn’t worth very much.